Vinilificio/Vinilificio.github.io/_pages/vinyl-press.md

 16 bit, 24 bit

-###### Sampling rate e frequenze
+###### Sampling rate and frequences

-44100 hz o superiore
+44100 hz or higher

 ###### De-essing

-Si consiglia di utilizzare un de-esser su tracce vocali con molte sibilanti.
+It is advisable to use a de-esser on vocal tracks with many sibilants.

-###### Controfasi e frequenze stereo sotto i 300 hz
+###### Out of phase and stereo frequencies under 300 hz

-Evitare controfasi e frequenze in stereo sotto i 300 hz
+Avoid out of phase and stereo signals under 300 hz.

-###### Durata per lato e volume ottimale
+###### Music length per side and volume

-* 12″ a 33 rpm ad alto volume max.
+* 12″ at 33 rpm high volume max.
 12 min.
-* 12″ a 45 rpm ad alto volume max.
+* 12″ at 45 rpm high volume max.
 9 min.
-* 10″ a 33 rpm ad alto volume max.
+* 10″ at 33 rpm high volume max.
 8 min.
-* 10″ a 45 rpm ad alto volume max.
+* 10″ at 45 rpm high volume max.
 6 min.
-* 7″ a 45 rpm ad alto volume max.
+* 7″ at 45 rpm high volume max.
 4 min.

-###### Durata per lato max e volume basso (sconsigliamo di arrivare ai limiti di durata)
+###### Max music length per side and low volume (we recommend to do not reach the duration limits)

-* 12″ a 33 rpm a basso volume max.
+* 12″ at 33 rpm low volume max.
 25 min.
-* 10″ a 33 rpm a basso volume max.
+* 10″ at 33 rpm low volume max.
 12 min.
-* 7″ a 45 rpm a basso volume max.
+* 7″ at 45 rpm low volume max.
 6 min.

-<a href="https://dl.dropboxusercontent.com/u/6988499/Specifiche%20Rand%20_%20Ita/Specifiche%20Audio%20per%20vinili.pdf" target="_blank">Scarica o guarda il pdf con le specifiche dettagliate</a>
+<a href="http://www.randmuzik.de/files/spezifikationen_audio_en_1.pdf" target="_blank">Download or view the PDF with detailed specifications</a>

-### Cover e Packaging
+### Cover and Packaging
-Possiamo vestire il tuo vinile con copertine, disco bag, buste interne, centrini, adesivi stampati o neutri su diverse carte.
-Forniamo in oltre buste trasparenti leggere o pesanti, incellofanature, download card.
+We can dress your vinyl with covers, disco bags, inner envelopes, lable, printed or neutral stickers on different papers.
+We supply in addition light or heavy transparent envelopes, incellofanature, download card.
-<a href="/cover-packaging">Specifiche</a>
+<a href="/cover-packaging">Specifications</a>

-### Preventivo
+### Quotation
-Per richiedere un preventivo scrivi a <a href="mailto:info@vinilificio.com">info at vinilificio.com</a>  indicando le seguenti informazioni:
+To request a quote, write to<a href="mailto:info@vinilificio.com">info at vinilificio.com</a>  with the following information:

-* Quantità
+* Quantity
-* Formato vinile
+* Vinyl format
-* Colore vinile
+* Vinyl color
-* Durata master
+* Duration of the master
-* Centrini: stampati o neutri
+* Doilies: printed or neutral
-* Busta Interna: neutra o stampata
+* Internal envelope: neutral or printed
-* Copertina: neutra o stampata
+* Cover: neutral or printed
-* Inserto
+* Insert
-* Incellofanatura
+* Shrink wrap
-* Extra (stampa adesivi, download card, inserimento cd...)
+* Extra (sticker printing, download card, cd insert ...)

-### Ordina
+### Order
-Per ordinare la stampa del tuo vinile scrivi a <a href="mailto:info@vinilificio.com">info at vinilificio.com</a>
+Write here to order your vinyl record pressing <a href="mailto:info@vinilificio.com">info at vinilificio.com</a>